nuts-n-bits/bruh/README.md

 Most expressions in bruh has definite types.

 - all constructors return the corresponding class
-- all functions' return types are required to be annotated so no ambiguity
+- all functions’ return types are required to be annotated so no ambiguity
 - most literals have a clear and unambiguous type

 some cases where type inference is not trivial: